jramacha/llm-translation-playground/Readme.md

 1. Navigate to deployment directory ```cd llm-translation-playground/deployment/cdk```
 2. Run this command to cleanup ```cdk destroy```

+## Known issues

+Selection of a translation memory index from the dropdown menu in the customization panel may not be taken into account instantly.
+If this occurs you may need to unselect and re-select the item for the configuration to be reflected.

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.